lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 We absolutely [fell in love with Japan](https://lunchbag.ca/fukuoka/) and I personally derived a lot of fun from [noticing the differences in our cultures](https://lunchbag.ca/fukuoka-culture-shock/).

-During our time in Fukuoka, [I started working on my own app while freelancing for 2 companies](https://lunchbag.ca/lunch-money/) in parallel.
+During our time in Fukuoka, [I started working on my own app while continuing to freelance for 2 companies](https://lunchbag.ca/lunch-money/) in parallel.

 ## May - Back to our home base